 Currently, Baseline, Year 1, Year 3, Year 5, Year 9, and Year 15 survey data are available to the public through the Office of Population Research data archive.
 Year 3, Year 5, Year 9, and Year 15 in-home data are also included in these files, as well as child care provider (Year 3) and teacher surveys (Years 5 and 9), for a subset of core respondents.
-Additional files including Geographic identifiers, Census tract measures, Labor market and macroeconomic, Opportunity Insights, Gun Violence, Uniform Crime Reports, NCES, SEDA, CRDC, Medical records, Candidate genes, and Genotype array are available to the public via a Restricted Use Contract.
+Biomarker and Polygenic Score data are also included in the public data based on saliva collected from the focal child and mother at Year 9 and/or Year 15.
+Additional files including Geographic identifiers, Census tract measures, Labor market and macroeconomic, Opportunity Insights, Gun Violence, Uniform Crime Reports, NCES, SEDA, CRDC, Medical records, and Genotype array are available to the public via a Restricted Use Contract.

 The data collection for Year 22 began in the Fall of 2020 and will continue through late 2022.
 Data from the Year 22 survey will be made available to researchers after the completion of fieldwork, with a TBA launch date in 2024.
 If you would like to be informed when new data are released, please sign up for the FFCWS newsletter.
 The Year 22 survey documents are not publicly available at this time but may be accessed upon request.
 Any researcher seeking access to the Year 22 surveys should contact [email protected].